Wall Street bull sculptor Arturo Di Modica dies at 80 | ExBulletin

 In the interview with La Repubblica, Di Modica detailed how he, about 40 friends, a crane and a truck carried out a lightning-fast operation to plant the statue near Bowling Green Park, a short walk from the headquarters of the New York Stock Exchange, without official authorization.

 Five minutes.
-The operations should not have taken longer.
-Otherwise, we risk big, he recalls.
-After a few scouting trips, I discovered that at night, the police made their rounds on Wall Street every 7 to 8 minutes.
+The operations should not have lasted longer.
+Otherwise, we were risking a lot, “he recalls.”
+After a few reconnaissance trips, I discovered that at night, the police made their rounds on Wall Street every 7 to 8 minutes.

-When the sculptor and his friends arrived at the chosen location, they were surprised to see that a Christmas tree had been erected there.
+When the sculptor and his friends arrived at the location he had chosen, they were surprised to see that a Christmas tree had been erected there.
 They put down the bronze bull anyway and, as the artist says, uncorked a bottle of champagne.

 Di Modica left Vittoria, Sicily, at 19 for Florence, where he studied at the Academy of Fine Arts.